Siem Reap (Day 1) – Pub Street & Old Market

 Upon dropping us off at our destination, Mr. Somart, our tuk-tuk driver, handed us a mobile phone.
 He assured us that whenever we needed a ride, we could just call him from this phone!
 We were freakin’ impressed!
 That’s not all; he said that we could use it to call home too since international calls cost “only 50 cents a minute”.
 Wow!
 He trusted us so much!

-Right now you might be thinking: ha, there must be a catch somewhere!
+Right now you might be thinking: Ha, there must be a catch somewhere!
 Well throughout this entire trip, Mr. Somart was nothing but honest and punctual.
 Not once did he overcharge us or take us anywhere we didn’t ask to go.
 Each time we called him, he picked us up within 5 minutes.

-’til now I still feel that we really lucked out in landing such a reliable driver as our dedicated “chauffeur”.
+Up till now I still feel that we really lucked out in landing such a reliable driver as our dedicated “chauffeur”.
 Because of him, we didn’t have to worry about transportation at all!
 If you’re ever in Siem Reap, I highly recommend Mr. Somart as your tuk-tuk driver.
 He is stationed at the entrance of Borei Angkor Resort.

 Pub Street, Siem Reap